gstoyano/target-dev.en/help/dev/implement/client-side/atjs/global-mbox/customize-global-mbox.md

 ---
-keywords:
-- global mbox
-- customize global mbox
-- edit at.js
-- at.js
-- implement at.js
+keywords: global mbox, customize global mbox, edit at.js, at.js, implement at.js
 description: Learn how to customize a global mbox for at.js on the Administration-Implementation page in Adobe Target.
 title: How Do I Customize a Global mbox?
 feature: at.js